higorcazuza81/courses/README.md

 ## Overview

-This repository is a structured collection of my studies, reflecting the progression of my technical abilities in areas such as **SQL**, **Python**, **Data Engineering**, and **automation tools**.
+This repository is a structured collection of my studies, reflecting the progression of my technical abilities in areas such as **SQL**, **Python**, **Data Engineering**, **automation tools**, and **AWS Cloud for Data Engineering**.
 It demonstrates my commitment to mastering the foundational and advanced skills required for the field while providing a clear timeline of growth and expertise.
 Each course features:

 - **Concept Exploration**: Core principles and theory.
 - **Problem-Solving**: Practical scenarios and exercises.